Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 The intention is to provide not only the central audio settings but also provide adjustments for all currently open programs utilizing audio.

+In @reset_audio, the user interface can be seen with both the default output device and active programs utilizing audio output.

 #figure(
   img("reset_audio.png", fit: "contain", width: 90%), caption: [ReSet Audio section], )<reset_audio>

-Results from the @MidpointUITests show a positive reception of the audio interface.

 Additional configuration, such as audio profiles and per-device adjustment are available in the device and profile settings respectively.